-The randomisation program will allocate patients in a ratio of 1:1 between the arms being evaluated in the second randomisation.
-Participants should receive standard management
+The randomisation program will allocate patients in a ratio of 2:2:1 (tocilizumba:anakinra:no additional treatment) between the arms being evaluated in the second randomisation.
+Participants should receive standard management (including blood tests such as liver function tests and full blood count) according to their clinical need.